sa-bangash/angular-query-param-sync/README.md

 ### `storageName`

-Provide storageName if you want to store data in local storage other wise it will not store.
+Provide storageName if you want to store data in local storage with key that you provide to storageName other wise it will not store.

 ### `sync()`